 We support other organizations by collaborating with them at their events.
 This provides us the opportunity to share information about the recovery programs at the MHA and to build relationships with persons with mental health issues in their own neighborhoods.

 We are pleased to offer Peer Support as a free-standing consumer run program here at MHANP.
 Formal Peer Support is complimentary to traditional mental health treatment......complete article

 ~ Referral Form ~

 We maintain a up-to-date list of the scheduled activities and events effecting the MHA.
-This schedule is listed dailey at the sign-in-desk and send electronically to dozens of organizations which have requested this service.
+This schedule is listed daily at the sign-in-desk and sent electronically to dozens of organizations which have requested this service.